 Wilfred Owen wrote ‘A Terre’ about the aftermath of the war.
 In it, a soldier reminisces about his days before the war – the days when he had full functionality of his limbs, and could do whatever he wanted – to an unknown listener, most likely a young and influential boy.

-Near the end of the World War One, there were an estimated fifty hospitals in operation, both for physical and mental illnesses.
-As soon as the patients were deemed fit for the outside, they would be ejected, to return to their paltry pension, and often very badly-fitted homes, to waste away in pain and indignity.
-Very few soldiers who returned from France had any sort of positive life afterwards – those with physical disabilities or mental problems caused by the war were reduced to begging in the streets, and those who were more or less fit to work would return to the same back-breaking labour that they had joined up to get out of in the first place.
+Near the end of World War One, there were an estimated fifty hospitals in operation, both for physical and mental illnesses.
+As soon as the patients were deemed fit for the outside, they would be ejected, return to their paltry pension, and often very badly-fitted homes, to waste away in pain and indignity.
+Very few soldiers who returned from France had any sort of positive life afterward – those with physical disabilities or mental problems caused by the war were reduced to begging in the streets, and those who were more or less fit to work would return to the same backbreaking labor that they had joined up to get out of in the first place.